 The relationship of perceived pain to afferent nerve impulses, by Patrick Wall and McMahon SB, pp254–255

 For several decades now, it’s been clear to pain scientists and neurologists that this simplistic, pain-fiber model is hopelessly inaccurate.
 In fact, they call it “the naïve view”!7 Even microscopic worms with only two trouble-detecting nerves, compared to our billions, have richer pain experiences than that, with ways in which their pain is an “opinion” — an interpreted experience, with some surprising sensitivity to context.8 And of course it makes complete evolutionary sense.
 Pain is clearly more useful as an experience when it is “smarter.”

 So the way pain really works is much more complicated, interesting, and in some ways useful.
 A nerve should never be call a “pain” nerve.
 It doesn’t detect “pain.”
 It only detects some kind of stimulus in the tissue … and the brain decides what to make of it, and what to do about it, if anything.

 So the brain is not just a passive, gullible receiver for whatever messages the peripheral nerves send upstairs.
 And, if you think about it, it’s kind of strange that we would ever have thought of it that way, because this is, after all, the brain we’re talking about: seat of consciousness, the generator of your reality.
-The brain critically evaluate every danger message it receives — considering it in context, sizing it up before deciding whether or not to take it seriously.
+The brain critically evaluates every danger message it receives — considering it in context, sizing it up before deciding whether or not to take it seriously.

-As if that didn’t complicate things enough, once your brain has made up your mind, it also sends messages downwards that actually affect the sensitivity and behaviour of nerve endings.9 Thus everything that hurts involves a conversation, a sort of debate between the central and peripheral nervous system.
+As if that didn’t complicate things enough, once your brain has made up your mind, it also sends messages downwards that actually affect the sensitivity and behaviour of nerve endings.9 Thus everything that hurts involves a conversation, a sort of debate between the central and peripheral nervous systems.
 It could be dramatized like this:

 |NERVES||Got problems here!
 Bad problems!
 Red alert!|